sharvaridesh/event-women-in-ai-hackathon/README.md

 - [`Snowflake/snowflake-arctic-embed-m-v2.0`](https://huggingface.co/Snowflake/snowflake-arctic-embed-m-v2.0)

 > [!NOTE]
 > You are not restricted to working with text.
 Consider image, video, audio, 3d meshes, graphs, and other modalities.

-> [!NOTE]
-> Twelve Labs offers some excellent models for video embedding and inference.
+[Twelve Labs](https://www.twelvelabs.io/) offers some excellent models for video embedding and inference.
 See their website for more details.

 ### Download Foundation Models